-Talion’s adventures were a dream come true.
-Although this isn’t the most faithful franchise regarding Tolkien lore, it is still amazing to play as an overpowered wraith in the world of John Ronald Reuel Tolkien.
+Talion’s adventures in Shadow of War were a dream come true.
+Although it isn’t the most faithful game regarding Tolkien lore, it is still amazing to play as an overpowered wraith in the world of John Ronald Reuel Tolkien.

 Just in case you didn’t play Shadow of Mordor already, go ahead and do it now.
-I even find the first game better than the second one.
-Although Middle-Eart: Shadow of War does introduce many new elements, they often become confusing or feel unnecessary.
+I find the first game to be better than the second one.
+Although Middle-earth: Shadow of War does introduce many new elements, they often become confusing or feel unnecessary.

-Shadow of Mordor hits much closer in the emotional aspect.
-After all, this is the game that shows how everything started.
-Talion’s motivations and traumas all happened during Shadow of Mordor.
+Shadow of Mordor hits much closer with emotional stories and events.
+After all, this is the game that shows how everything in Shadow of War started out.
+Talion’s motivations and traumas all happen during Shadow of Mordor.

 If older graphics bother you, this game also has a free HD update on Steam.